 Shadowing is spending time with a physician to watch what they do and what their job entails.
 It allows you to understand what life as a physician is really like.
 You will need a minimum of eight hours and preferably closer to 40-80 hours of shadowing to show that you have thoroughly researched your desired future career and understand its demands.

 In addition to shadowing a physician or physicians, you will need to spend time in a clinical environment.
 Clinical experience gives you the “day in, day out” insight into life in the healthcare field and shows that you enjoy being in a clinical setting.
 Again according to the wise LizzyM, “anything where you can smell patients” qualifies as clinical experience.
-These experiences can either be unpaid (volunteer) or paid (link to paid clinical experiences article).
+These experiences can either be unpaid (volunteer) or paid.
 You will need to accrue a minimum of 99 hours of clinical experience.
 Over 1000 hours is an amount that exceptional applicants reach.

 Though not required for all schools, showing scientific curiosity by participating in research is another activity to consider.
 At schools that produce many premeds, it can be challenging to secure research positions due to competition, so you may need to be flexible.